GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 ```

 The next part sets up a logger for us using configurations from the environment.
-After that, we simply use the `info!(...)` marco simular to a `println!(...)`.
+After that, we simply use the `info!(...)` macro similar to a `println!(...)`.

 ```rust
 rocket::build()
     .mount("/", routes![index])
 ```

-The final part of our code initialises a Rocket using the `rocket::build()` function which uses [a builder pattern](https://doc.rust-lang.org/1.0.0/style/ownership/builders.html) to construct the rocket.
+The final part of our code initialises a Rocket using the `rocket::build()` function which uses [a builder pattern](https://doc.rust-lang.org/1.0.0/style/ownership/builders.html) to construct the Rocket.
 This returns a [`Rocket` Struct](https://api.rocket.rs/v0.5-rc/rocket/struct.Rocket.html) which represents the web application.

-After the `build` function, we can call a number of functions which setup the rocket into the state we want.
+After the `build` function, we can call a number of functions which setup the Rocket into the state we want.
-The one we are using in the [`mount()`](https://api.rocket.rs/v0.5-rc/rocket/struct.Rocket.html#method.mount) function which allows us to define a base path or `"/"` and a list of routes.
+The one we are using is the [`mount()`](https://api.rocket.rs/v0.5-rc/rocket/struct.Rocket.html#method.mount) function which allows us to define a base path or `"/"` and a list of routes.
-These routes a wrapped in a Macro called [`routes![i1, i2, ...]`](https://api.rocket.rs/v0.5-rc/rocket/macro.routes.html) which returns a Vec of routes.
+These routes are wrapped in a macro called [`routes![i1, i2, ...]`](https://api.rocket.rs/v0.5-rc/rocket/macro.routes.html) which returns a Vec of routes.

-The relative path discussed before is append to the mounts base path.
+The relative path discussed before is appended to the mounts base path.
 So if you have a relative path of `/world` and a mount base path of `/hello` the route generated would be `/hello/world`.

-**Launching the rocket!:**
+**Launching the Rocket!**

-Now lets build and launch our rocket into orbit!
+Now let's build and launch our rocket into orbit!

 ```bash
 # optional